ecnivs/vikasana-site/README.md

 This repository is dedicated to [Vikasana](https://www.linkedin.com/company/vikasana-research/) members website.

-## 🤝 Contributing
-We appreciate any feedback or code reviews!
-Feel free to:
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Submit a pull request

-### We'd appreciate any feedback or code reviews you might have!

 ## Backend DEMO

 ### First make a demo user using the add user command from below and test login